Avaray/gip/README.md

 # 133.74.20.69
 ````

+## Additional info

 Passing your own services will not prioritize them.
 You will get answer from the fastest service anyway.
+You can check current list [here](https://github.com/Avaray/gip/blob/main/services.json).

+If you pass service without specified [protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) - [GIP](https://www.npmjs.com/package/gip) will treat it as [HTTPS](https://en.wikipedia.org/wiki/HTTPS).